-It is evident from Figure 3 that the land surface temperature (LST) varies from one place to another within the metropolitan area, and some areas reflect high temperatures.
+It is evident from Figure 3 that the LST varies from one place to another within the metropolitan area, and some areas reflect high temperatures between 1984 and 2011.
 The rising temperatures of some regions are mainly caused by the thermal property of building materials, dark surfaces with low albedo and urban geometry [36], anthropogenic heat production [37], and finally, the geographic location of the urbanized area [38].
-The dip and spike in surface temperatures over water ai bodies show how water can maintains a fairly constant temperature, due to its high heat capacity [39].
-While forest land have the lowest LST followed by agricultural land because of its high albedo.
-The highest LST is observed in high density residential area, commercial/Industrial service and public/educational institutions because its surface property is impervious with low albedo which store and emit more heat.
-The above result in consensus with the growing body of literature have revealed that LULC is directly associated with increase in (urban) LST and is a significant indicator and factor of UHI formation [37, 40, 41, 42].
+The dip and spike in surface temperatures over water bodies show how water can maintain a fairly constant temperature, due to its high heat capacity [39].
+While, forest land have the lowest LST followed by agricultural land because of its high albedo.
+The highest LST is observed in high density residential area, commercial/industrial service and public/educational institutions because its surface property is impervious with low albedo which store and emit more heat.
+The above result in consensus with the growing body of literatures have revealed that LULC is directly associated with increase in (urban) LST and is a significant indicator and factor of available Urban Heat Island formation [37, 40, 41, 42].

 Finally, model validation was performed using the Root Mean Square Error (RMSE) method.
 This test is based on the observed temperature compared with derived LST.
 The computed value of RMSE is 6.89 (6 degree of freedom at α =0.05) which implies that the result is acceptable and statistically significant.
-The RMSE model quantitatively assess the capabilities of LST models in predicting different changes in temperature, and also show a statistically significant difference at α = 0.05 when compared with the temperature observed (from NIMET station in Oshodi) for 1984, 2000 and 2011.
+The RMSE model quantitatively assess the capability of LST model in predicting different changes in temperature when compared with the temperature observed (from NIMET station in Oshodi) for 1984, 2000 and 2011.